pdufter/fbmitfahrer/README.md

 -------------------
 TODO
-- add time selection possibility
-- calendar closes when month is selected
 - integrate db api
 - find proper domain for deployment
 - integrate site where current offers are visible (using Facebook API)